williamdoesdev/tests.ahk/README.md

 A simple test class for AutoHotKey.

 # Usage
-The intended way of using this library is by creating a new instance of the test class for each test you want to run.
+The intended way of using Tests is by creating a new instance of the test class for each test you want to run.
 For example:
 ```
 new Test("Expect 1 + 1 = 2", 1 + 1).expectToBe(2)
 ```